erezsh/sqeleton/README.md

 # Sponsors

 Special thanks to Datafold for having sponsored Sqeleton in its initial stages.
+For reference, [the original repo](https://github.com/datafold/sqeleton/).

 # TODO